kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.setValue(true, forKey: "debugEnabled")
 ```

 This is new undocumented feature in iOS 9 to turn on a visual debugging mode.
 It was mentioned in the 2015 WWDC session *What's New in UIKit Dynamics and Visual Effects*.
 It was said this had to be done in the console using LLDB but you can also turn it on using the key-value coding method shown.
 Debug mode shows cool things like attachments, when collisions happen and visualizations of field effects.

+You'll notice each of the boxes, when animating, show a blue border around them.
+This border is visually describing the collision borders for those items.
+Remove `subView` from the list of items passed to the `UICollisionBehavior` init method to prove this.
+Make sure to put the subView back into the array before continuing.

 Keep this debug turned on for the rest of this tutorial.

 ### Behaviors